-Those who use this Supplement are asked to review the current ABS Rules for Building and Classing Steel Vessels, 2004 SOLAS and 2006 MARPOL or latest.
+Those who use this Supplement are asked to review the current ABS Rules for Building and Classing Steel Vessels, 2014 SOLAS and 2011 MARPOL or latest.
 Please be aware of the "Scope and Conditions of Classification."
 This Supplement does not change the scope or conditions of ABS Classification.
 It is a reference document within the ABS Quality System.
-The Check Sheets contained in this Supplement are also for reference only and are not to be used in the performance of a Survey.
-The controlled Check Sheets are available through the normal distribution of controlled documents.
-The most recent revisions may be obtained from the ABS Surveyor-in-Charge.

-Historically, as part of their regulatory reform initiative, the United States Coast Guard (USCG) established a task group consisting of USCG personnel and ABS Engineers to conduct a comparison of the applicable requirements contained within Title 46 of the Code of Federal Regulations (CFR) Subchapters "D" and "T" to the similar applicable regulations contained in 1974 SOLAS (as amended), the International Convention for the Prevention of Pollution from Ships (MARPOL 73/78) and the ABS Rules for Building and Classing Steel Vessels.
-The purpose of this effort was to identify redundancies and to determine if the International Conventions and ABS Class Rules would provide an equivalent level of safety to those regulations contained within 46 CFR Subchapters "D" and "T".
-Over 370 separate regulations were examined, and it was determined that many of the CFR requirements were satisfied by either the ABS Rules alone, 1974 SOLAS (as amended) alone, MARPOL 73/78 alone, or a combination of all three of these regulations.
+Historically, as part of their regulatory reform initiative, the United States Coast Guard (USCG) established a task group consisting of USCG personnel and ABS Engineers to conduct a comparison of the applicable requirements contained within Title 46 of the Code of Federal Regulations (CFR) Subchapters "D" and "I" to the similar applicable regulations contained in 2014 SOLAS (as amended), the International Convention for the Prevention of Pollution from Ships (MARPOL 73/78) and the ABS Rules for Building and Classing Steel Vessels.
+The purpose of this effort was to identify redundancies and to determine if the International Conventions and ABS Class Rules would provide an equivalent level of safety to those regulations contained within 46 CFR Subchapters "D" and "I".
+Over 370 separate regulations were examined, and it was determined that many of the CFR requirements were satisfied by either the ABS Rules alone, 2014 SOLAS (as amended) alone, MARPOL 73/78 alone, or a combination of all three of these regulations.

 The results of the task group's study were codified into a document, subsequently modified to include Subchapter "H", titled "U.S. Supplement to ABS Rules for Steel Vessels for Vessels on International Voyages, dated 1 August 1997."
 After review, the ABS U.S. Supplement was reissued in 1999 and again in 2003.
-This U.S. Supplement to ABS Rules for Steel Vessels for Vessels Certificated for International Voyages" (2010 ABS U.S. Supplement) identifies those USCG requirements which are to be applied in addition to the 2009 ABS Steel Vessels Rules and requirements of the International Conventions in force as of 1 January 2009.
-This publication, subsequently modified to include Subchapter "L" & "U", is used in lieu of 46 CFR Subchapters "D", "H", "T", "L" and "U" for plan review and inspections delegated to ABS by the USCG and, if used with a later edition of ABS Steel Vessels Rules, changes to this Supplement that result from changes between that later edition and the current edition of ABS Rules must also be applied.
+This U.S. Supplement to ABS Rules for Steel Vessels for Vessels Certificated for International Voyages" (2017 ABS U.S. Supplement) identifies those USCG requirements which are to be applied in addition to the 2017 Rules for Building and Classing Steel Vessels, 2017 (2017 Rules) and requirements of the International Conventions in force as of 1 January 2017.
+This publication, is used in lieu of 46 CFR Subchapters "D", "H", "I" and "U" for plan review and inspections delegated to ABS by the USCG and, if used with a later edition of ABS Steel Vessels Rules, changes to this Supplement that result from changes between that later edition and the current edition of ABS Rules must also be applied.
 The use of this U.S. Supplement is restricted to those vessels which are enrolled in the USCG's Alternate Compliance Program (ACP) and classed by ABS.
 The procedures for enrollment in the Alternate Compliance Program are addressed on Page 4 of this Introduction.